-The Marktgasse Hotel provides a historic stay in the heart of Zürich’s old town and the 600-year-old building stands out among the shops and cafes due to its bright white façade and periwinkle shutters.
+The Marktgasse Hotel provides a historic stay in the heart of Zürich’s old town.
+Its 600-year-old building stands out among the shops and cafes due to its bright-white façade and periwinkle shutters.
 The renovated interior is bright and modern, while retaining some of its original features such as fresco paintings on the lobby walls and parquet flooring in the rooms.

-You can spend time in the hotel’s library and peruse the books lining the bright red shelves, or walk two minutes to the nearby spa and fitness suite and take advantage of the Turkish bath, pool and mud room.
-There’s a contemporary cafe with outdoor seating, as well as a fine-dining restaurant run by a three-star Michelin chef.
+You can spend time in the hotel’s library and peruse the books lining the bright-red shelves, or walk two minutes to the nearby spa and fitness suite and take advantage of the Turkish bath, pool and mud room.
+There’s a contemporary cafe with outdoor seating, as well as a fine-dining restaurant run by a three-Michelin-star chef.

 Speak to someone